vvlevchenko/micronaut-graalvm-demo/README.md

        - Image tag: gdbserver
        - Run options: add `-p 8080:8080`

-7. Set break point to `UserController` class, `randomConf` get method
+7. Set break point to `UserController` class, `random` get method
 8. Press "Debug" on the created `GraalVM Native Image` run configuration
 9. Go to http://localhost:8080/users/random to stop on this endpoint.

+Troubleshooting
+https://youtrack.jetbrains.com/issue/IDEA-331760/ It is not possible to set breakpoints for some classes/methods ...